 How much can we apply for?

 Only apply for what you need.
 The maximum award will normally be £750.
-For exceptional projects this may be raised to £1000.
 You will be normally be expected to have matched funding in place or be able to demonstrate how the whole project will be funded unless the grant is for start-up costs for a new group or activity.

 What must we include with our application?